National Citrus Research Program

 Nepal Agricultural Research Council (NARC)

-National Citrus Research Programme
+National Citrus Research Program

 Belhara-1, Paripatle